Skip to main content

 6

-• Slice beef rump. • Divide roast veggie and freekeh salad between bowls.
-Top with garlic beef. • Serve with yoghurt and flaked almonds.
+• Divide roast veggie and freekeh salad between bowls.
+Top with garlic beef strips. • Garnish with toasted almonds and serve with Greek-style yoghurt.
 Enjoy!